Alevism: Scriptures and main figures

-Twelve Imams

 The Twelve Imams are part of another common Alevi belief.
 Each Imam represents a different aspect of the world.
-They are realized as twelve services or On İki Hizmet which are performed by members of the Alevi community.
-Each Imam is believed to be a reflection of Ali ibn Abu Talib, the first Imam of the Shi'ites, and there are references to the "First Ali" (Birinci Ali), Imam Hasan the "Second 'Ali" (İkinci Ali), and so on up to the "Twelfth 'Ali" (Onikinci Ali), Imam Mehdi.
+They are realized as twelve services or On İki Hizmet performed by members of the Alevi community.
+Each Imam is believed to be a reflection of Ali ibn Abu Talib, the first Imam of the Shi'ites.
+There are references to the "First Ali" (Birinci Ali), Imam Hasan the "Second 'Ali" (İkinci Ali), and so on up to the "Twelfth 'Ali" (Onikinci Ali), Imam Mehdi.
 The Twelfth Imam is hidden and represents the Messianic Age.

-Plurality

-The plurality in nature is attributed to the infinite potential energy of Kull-i Nafs when it takes corporeal form as it descends into being from Allah.
-During the Cem ceremony, the cantor or aşık sings:

-"All of us alive or lifeless are from one, this is ineffable, Sultan.

-For to love and to fall in love has been my fate from time immemorial."

-This is sung as a reminder that the reason for creation is love, so that the followers may know themselves and each other and that they may love that which they know.

-Perfect human being

-Linked to the concept of the Prototypical Human is that of the al-Insān al-Kāmil "Perfect Human Being".
-Although it is common to refer to Ali and Haji Bektash Veli or the other Alevi saints as manifestations of the perfect human being, the Perfect Human Being is also identified with our true identity as pure consciousness, hence the Qur'anic concept of human beings not having original sin, consciousness being pure and perfect.
-The human task is to fully realize this state while still in material human form.

-The perfect human being is also defined in practical terms, as one who is in full moral control of his or her hands, tongue and loins (eline diline beline sahip); treats all kinds of people equally (yetmiş iki millete aynı gözle bakar); and serves the interests of others.
-One who has achieved this kind of enlightenment is also called eren or münevver "enlightened".

-Creed and jurisprudence
+The Seven Great Poets are poets and poets who explained the initial Alevi belief to the people with the sayings they say and convey messages through written and oral literature from the period they lived in to the present, one of whom is a ruler and the others are from the people.

+There are also saints called Erenler (lit.
+'Englightened Ones') who usually have türbes (shrine) and are venerated in certain days.
+They either have the honorific of 'Baba' (eg. Gözcü Baba) or 'Abdal' (eg. Koyunabdal).
+In modern times, people who were influential take the honorifics of either 'Pir' or 'Ana', depending on their genders.

+Jurisprudence

 Sources differ on how important formal doctrine is among contemporary Alevi.
-According to scholar Russell Powell there is a tradition of informal "Dede" courts within the Alevi society, but regarding Islamic jurisprudence or fiqh there has been "little scholarship on Alevi influences" in it.
+According to scholar Russell Powell, there is a tradition of informal "Dede" courts within the Alevi society, but regarding Islamic jurisprudence or fiqh there has been "little scholarship on Alevi influences" in it.
+Alevism has a unique belief system tracing back to Kaysanites and Khurramites.